coderefinery/git-collaborative/content/guide.md

 ## Intended learning outcomes

 By the end of this lesson, learners should:
-- understand the concept of remotes
+- Understand the concept of remotes
-- be able to describe the difference between local and remote branches
+- Be able to describe the difference between local and remote branches
-- be able to describe the difference between centralized and forking workflows
+- Be able to describe the difference between centralized and forking workflows
-- know how to use pull requests to submit changes to another projects
+- Know how to use pull requests or merge requests to submit changes to another projects
-- know how to reference issues in commits or pull requests and how to auto-close issues
+- Know how to reference issues in commits or pull/merge requests and how to auto-close issues
-- know how to update a fork.
+- Know how to update a fork
-- be able to contribute in code review.
+- Be able to contribute in code review as submitter or reviewer

 ## Interesting questions you might get

 If participants run `git graph` they might notice `origin/HEAD`.
-This has been omitted from the figures to not overload them.
+This has been omitted from the figures to not overload the presentation.
 This pointer represents the default branch of the remote repository.